'Dangerous building' in east Spokane catches fire, investigators work to determine cause

-SPOKANE, Wash. — An old unoccupied building in Spokane caught fire Sunday night.
+SPOKANE, Wash. — An old, unoccupied building in Spokane caught fire on Sunday night.

 Multiple crews responded to the area of East Trent Avenue and North Regal Street around 8:30 p.m.